KiranLDA/PAMLr/README.md

 ## Cropping the data

 Note that very often, a logger continues to record data before and after it is removed from a bird.
 For example, it might be transported in a rucksack or left in a laboratory until data are downloaded.
 It's therefore important to remove these incorrect datapoints.
-This can be done using `cutPAM`.
+This can be done using `create_crop`.

 ```r
 # make sure the cropping period is in the correct date format